 Read about Marianne and Eliana below!

-By Marianne Zhou, 2019 In My Backyard Alum and current Youth Artist-in-Residency at Klondike Gold Rush NHP
+By Marianne Zhou, 2019 and 2020 In My Backyard Alum and 2020 Youth Artist-in-Residency at Klondike Gold Rush NHP

 In the summer before my senior year in high school, I joined the Klondike Gold Rush National Park’s IMBY team – short for In My Backyard.
 Throughout those two months, I explored the nature and community of the Greater Seattle Area with a team of fellow high schoolers and the amazing mentors at the Klondike.
 Despite being a Seattleite for 10 years, IMBY brought me to beautiful communities and parks I’ve never been to, or even heard of.
 Even after I left the IMBY team after the summer, I continue to visit those places, such as the Danny Woo Community Garden, a space in International District-Chinatown that locals share to grow various crops within the city.
 I am excited to return to the Klondike as a Youth Artist-In-Residency (YAIR).
 Through this opportunity, I would love to expand on the inspirations I took from the Klondike exhibit and the city of Seattle over the summer.